Skip to main content

 Make your knowledge base more engaging

-A Confluence knowledge base is a central information hub that helps users quickly find the answers they need.
-However, creating a great knowledge base is no simple task.
-Good structuring and navigation help users to visualise and digest information at a glance.
+A Confluence knowledge base is a central information hub that helps users find answers quickly.
+Good structuring and navigation are key to helping people digest information at a glance.
 The Advanced Cards macro is a great way to draw attention to the most important content on a page and highlight text in Confluence.

 Discover the Advanced Cards macro in Confluence Cloud